 We had a very comfy king bed, as well as a very well equipped bar/coffee area and Bluetooth speakers, which were great!

-Bannisters by the Sea has 6 different room options, and we were able to look around all of them.
-As well as our Spa Retreat room, there are Ocean Deluxe, Courtyard Suites, Luxury Suites, Terrace Suites, Penthouses and The Pinnacle.
+Bannisters by the Sea has 7 different room options, and we were able to look around all of them.
+As well as our Spa Retreat room, there are Ocean Deluxe, Courtyard Suites, Luxury Suites, Terrace Suites, the Collette Dinnigan Penhouses and the Cameron Kimber Penthouse.
 I loved the Terrace Suites, which were huge and beautifully furnished.
 However I still think our Spa Retreat room was my favourite – nothing beats the Jacuzzi with sea views!

 We had dinner booked at Bannisters Pavilion for 6, so we got ready before heading to the reception.
 Bannisters Pavilion is around a 15-minute walk from Bannisters by the Sea, but the hotels offer a shuttle service.
 We were both wearing heels and feeling a little lazy so we decided to take the shuttle and were driven by a very lovely driver to the sister hotel.